Gravity-Bridge/Gravity-Docs/docs/setting-up-a-fullnode.md

-# How to run a Gravity testnet full node
+# How to run a Gravity Bridge mainnet full node

 A Gravity chain full node is just like any other Cosmos chain.
 Unlike the validator flow no external software is required.